Jeean007/Vulcoin/doc/init.md

 Copy vulcoind.init to /etc/init.d/vulcoind.
 Test by running "service vulcoind start".

-Using this script, you can adjust the path and flags to the vulcoind program by setting the vulcoind and FLAGS environment variables in the file /etc/sysconfig/vulcoind.
+Using this script, you can adjust the path and flags to the vulcoind program by setting the VULCOIND and FLAGS environment variables in the file /etc/sysconfig/vulcoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn